Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Numerical experiments

-\emph{Numerical experiments.}-- We test the performance of {\tt CTGA} on regular random (RR) graphs.
+We test the performance of {\tt CTGA} on regular random (RR) graphs.
 Each vertex in such a graph is connected to the same number $D$ of randomly chosen neighbors.
 These homogeneous and structureless graphs are most challenging, as there are no local structural clues to guide the $K$-core attack process. {\tt CTGA} significantly outperforms {\tt WN} on this graph ensemble.
 For example, when $D\! =\!
 7$ and $K\! =\!
 3$ {\tt CTGA} achieves complete $K$-core collapse after attacking a fraction of vertices as few as $\rho\! \approx\!
 0.3130$ while {\tt WN} only succeeds at $\rho \! \geq \!
 0.3200$; when $D\! =\!
 10$ and $K\! =\!
 4$, {\tt CTGA} succeeds at minimal value $\rho\! \approx\!
-0.3255$ while {\tt WN} needs at least $\rho\! \approx\!
-0.3321$ (Fig.~\ref{fig:CTGA}).
-The performance of {\tt CTGA} has a slight dependence on the inverse temperature $\beta$.
+0.3255$ (Fig.~\ref{fig:CTGA}) while {\tt WN} needs at least $\rho\! \approx\!
+0.3321$.
+The performance of {\tt CTGA} has a slight dependence on the inverse temperature $\beta$ and it works best at intermediate $\beta$ values (if $\beta$ is too large the system is deep in the spin glass phase and the BP iterations are strongly divergent).
 If $\beta$ is fixed during the whole decimation process, the optimal value is $\beta \! \approx\!
 7.5$ for $D\! =\!
 7$ and $K\! =\!
 3$ and it is $\beta \! \approx\!
 6.0$ for $D\! =\!
 10$ and $K\! =\!
 4$.

 To compare the scaling behaviors of {\tt CTGA} and {\tt WN}, we consider a set of RR graphs with different sizes $N$ and the same degree $D$ (Fig.~\ref{fig:Comparison}).
 For each graph instance we repeat both the {\tt CTGA} and {\tt WN} processes at least $1000$ times to obtain two histograms of the relative attack size $\rho$, which are always well separated and are insensitive to $N$ (Fig.~\ref{fig:ComparisonRho}).
 Examining the $K$-core relative size $g$ as a function of the fraction $t$ of already attacked vertices, we find that {\tt CTGA} does not show any cooperative effect during an extended initial stage ($g = 1-t$) while {\tt WN} induces an efficient initial reduction of the $K$-core size; this ``defeat at the start point'' is a trade-off made by {\tt CTGA} for building potential for severe cascading damages at the later evolution stage to ``win at the end point'' (Fig.~\ref{fig:ComparisonEvol}).
 We have tried to combine the excellent initial efficiency of {\tt WN} with the final acceleration of {\tt CTGA}, but such a {\tt WN}-then-{\tt CTGA} hybrid algorithm turns out to be worse than pure {\tt CTGA} in performance.